dyne/sud/README.md

-SUD is software written following the [literate-programming](https://en.wikipedia.org/wiki/Literate_programming) approach and welcomes reviews and contributions, also anonymous ones.
+SUD is software written following the [literate-programming](https://en.wikipedia.org/wiki/Literate_programming) approach and welcomes reviews and contributions.

 You are welcome to read [SUD's source-code and documentation](https://sud.dyne.org/sud.html).

+Issues and contributions are processed via [SUD's page on github](https://github.com/dyne/sud/), or by sending me feedback and patches via private email.

 SUD is licensed as Public Domain in the hope to improve the security of UNIX systems at large.
 The portability of `sud` to any BSD and